-In this article, we will discuss what the deal is with cheese, uncover exactly which cheeses are FODMAP friendly and how cheese can fit into your diet.
+In this article, we will discuss which cheeses are FODMAP friendly and how cheese can fit into your low FODMAP diet.

 How can cheese be low FODMAP?

-Not all cheeses are created equal when it comes to FODMAP levels.
-This depends on how the cheese is manufactured and aged!
+Not all cheese is created equally when it comes to FODMAP levels.
+This depends on how the cheese is manufactured and aged.

-The FODMAP that we are concerned with cheese is lactose.
-Lactose is a naturally occurring sugar known as a disaccharide found in milk and dairy products.
+The FODMAP that we are concerned about with cheese is lactose.
+Lactose is a naturally occurring sugar known as a disaccharide, which is found in milk and dairy products.

-It is important to note that you don’t need to avoid lactose if you are confirmed NOT to have lactose intolerance by a doctor (1)!
+It is important to note that although lactose is a FODMAP, you don’t need to avoid lactose completely if you do not have a diagnosed lactose intolerance (1).

-Below is a list of low FODMAP cheese.
-In general, a low FODMAP serving for each of these cheese is 40g (4):
+Below is a list of low FODMAP cheese (3):

 - Brie cheese